skjavedih/langgraph-agent-workshop/README.md

 # Lang graph workshop
-This repository contains all the codes that would be taught in devday hyderabad agentic ai workshop
+This repository contains all the codes that would be taught in MFIRD Langgraph workshop

 ## How to install